 Founded in 1766, the Fragonard Museum is one of the oldest museums in France.
-Honoré Fragonard was one of the first medical masters of France, and his extensive collection contains rooms devoted to anatomy and terratology, articulated animal skeletons, and to disease and pathology.
+Honoré Fragonard was one of the first medical masters of France, and his extensive collection contains rooms devoted to anatomy and teratology, articulated animal skeletons, and to disease and pathology.
 The highlight of this extraordinary museum is by far, however, the écorchés, or “flayed figures” of Honoré Fragonard.

-While many of his contemporaries were creating artificial anatomy models of wax, ceramic and plaster, Fragonard spent years preparing hundreds of these écorchés through a very difficult and, to this day, secret process similar to that of plastinisation.
-Though most of the items were intended to be used as educational tools, some his work is purely artistic.
+While many of his contemporaries were creating artificial anatomy models from wax, ceramic and plaster, Fragonard spent years preparing hundreds of these écorchés through a very difficult and, to this day, secret process similar to that of plastination.
+Though most of the items were intended to be used as educational tools, some of his work is purely artistic.

 Fragonard worked in Lyon for six years before his flayed figures began frightening the townspeople.
 Fragonard was declared a “madman” and fired.
 This did not deter him, and he continued to make hundreds of his écorchés to sell privately.
 While Fragonard created over 700 écorchés in his life, the collection at the Fragonard Museum contains only 21 of them: the last remaining flayed figures of Honoré Fragonard.